Waking from an Arctic Dream

 The temperature.

-temperatures between –20 and –40 degrees.
+As someone who lives in California, it was difficult for me to grasp the notion of temperatures between –20 and –40 degrees.
 I bought snow pants and a ski jacket and packed as many warm things as I owned, but I still wasn’t prepared for the extreme cold.
 I

 was bundled into multiple layers, and I still couldn’t stay out for more than 20 minutes without rushing inside, fingers aching with pain and eyelashes crusted with ice droplets.
 On the second day, we finally made our way to the gear desk, where they handed us standard-issue Ice Hotel jumpsuits, a teal and black outfit with a fur collar, and offered thick boots, hats and gloves if ours weren’t up to snuff.
 We pulled the jumpsuits over our clothes; it helped.
 But it was still cold.
 C-c-c-cold.